temporalio/samples-dotnet/src/Patching/README.md

     dotnet run worker --workflow patch-deprecated

+If we query a workflow in "Stage 1" we should get an error.
+This will output "Unhandled exception.
+Temporalio.Exceptions.WorkflowQueryFailedException: [TMPRL1100] Nondeterminism error: Activity type of scheduled event 'PrePatchActivity' does not match activity type of activity command 'PostPatchActivity'"

+    dotnet run starter --query-workflow initial-workflow-id

 All workflows in "Stage 2" and any new workflows will work.
 Now let's start another workflow with this patch deprecated
 code: